Akashijk/Prompt-Tool/README.md

 *   **Solution:**
     1. Ensure you have InvokeAI v3+ installed and running.
     2. Go to `Tools -> Settings...` and verify that the "InvokeAI Server URL" is correct (e.g., `http://127.0.0.1:9090`).
 The application will test the connection and version compatibility when you save.

+### Black or Distorted Images (InvokeAI)

+Some SDXL models can produce black or garbled images if they are used with a lower-precision (fp16) VAE.

+*   **Solution:**
+    1. The tool automatically tries to prevent this by finding a compatible high-precision (fp32) VAE on your system.
+    2. For the best results, ensure you have the standard `sdxl-vae.safetensors` file in your InvokeAI `models/sdxl/vae/` directory.
+The tool will prioritize using this VAE for maximum compatibility and image quality.

 ## Contributing